MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 ### Embed for your customers

 The *Embed for your customers* solution uses a non-interactive authentication flow.
-Users do not need to sign in to Azure AD, to access Power BI.
+Users don't have to sign in to Azure AD, to access Power BI.
 Instead, your web app uses a reserved Azure AD identity to authenticate against Azure AD, and generate the *embed token*.
 The reserved identity can be one of the following:

 * **[Service principal](embed-service-principal.md)**